YoobeeWebTutors/javascript-manual/08-defining-functions.md

 Some editors type hard tabs: the control character Horizontal Tab (ASCII code 9, `\t`).
 This traditionally has been rendered as eight spaces, the same as typewriters would.
 Some editors will type soft-tabs, substituting `\t` for eight, four or two actual space characters.
 Most editors will allow for both, letting you change the setting in the application's preferences.

-***Aside***: The *Python* programming language actually uses hard tabs to represent code blocks, making indentation a integral part of the code.
+***Aside***: The *Python* programming language actually uses hard tabs to represent code blocks, making indentation an integral part of the code.

 As a programmer, your job is to learn the style being used in the code you are working on and work to it.
 Good code looks like it was written completely by one person, even though it may have been written by a small army over a period of time.